HombreOso/expenses_app/Compulsory list for expenses assessment.md

 The chart on the main page sholud display spent amount and remaining amount for each category of dynamic expenses.

+Available amount per category divided by number of remaining month days should be also displayed.

 Total number of dynamic expense categories should not be more than seven.

 Monitoring timespan: from 1st day of current month to the last day of that month.